Email Marketing: The Complete Guide 2026

 - Unsubscribe link in every email

-- Data Processing Agreement (DPA) signed with email tool provider
+- Data processing agreement (DPA) concluded with the email tool provider

 - Cookie consent for newsletter popups (if tracking cookies are set)

-Without clear KPIs, you will not know whether your email marketing strategy is working.
-Here are the most important metrics and benchmarks:
+Without clear KPIs you do not know whether your email marketing strategy works.
+Here are the most important metrics and benchmarks for the DACH market:

 |---|---|---|---|---|

-Since Apple Mail Privacy Protection (introduced 2021), the open rate as a sole metric is unreliable.
-Apple pre-loads tracking pixels automatically -- regardless of whether the user actually opens the email.
+Since Apple Mail Privacy Protection (introduced in 2021), the open rate as a sole metric is unreliable.
+Apple loads tracking pixels automatically in advance – regardless of whether the user actually opens the email.
 Focus instead on:

-- Click rate (CTR): Most reliable engagement metric
+- Click rate (CTR): The most reliable engagement metric

 - Conversion rate: Direct measurement of business impact